iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/denovo_gene_sets_section.rst

 Denovo Gene Sets Section
 ========================

-The configuration section for a denovo gene sets follows the general INI format.
-Its name must be ``denovoGeneSets`` - this will indicate that it is a denovo gene sets configuration section.
-This configuration section must properly describe a denovo gene sets for one study.
+The configuration section for denovo gene sets follows the general INI format.
+Its name must be ``denovoGeneSets`` - this will indicate that it is denovo gene sets configuration section.
+This configuration section must properly describe one or more denovo gene sets for one study.
+This is an optional section.

 [denovoGeneSets]
 ----------------

-Down below are explained proprties of this section.
+The properties for this section are explained below.

 peopleGroups
 ____________